jeroennoten/Laravel-AdminLTE/docs/sections/components/advanced_forms_components.md

 > The `enable-old-support` attribute is not supported here, due to **security** reasons related to file inputs.

 The available plugin configuration are those explained on the [plugin documentation](https://plugins.krajee.com/file-input#options).
 All other attributes you define will be inserted directly on the underlying `input` element, so you can also use `data-* attributes` to configure the plugin.

+To keep the plugin aligned with **AdminLTE v4**, the component applies the next defaults, all of them overridable through the `config` attribute:

+- `bsVersion` is set to `'5'`, so the plugin generates **Bootstrap 5** markup.
+- `theme` is set to `'bs5'`, the plugin theme that relies on the **Bootstrap Icons** used by AdminLTE v4.
+Remember to import the theme files of the plugin.
+- `language` is set to the current `config('app.locale')` value.
+Remember to import the related locale file of the plugin.

+> [!Warning]
+> The `explorer-fa5` and the other **Font Awesome** based themes of the plugin are not the default anymore.
+If you still want to use one of them, set it explicitly on the `config` attribute and load both the theme files and the Font Awesome stylesheet.

 > [!Note]
 > Alternatively, you can make all the configuration from `Javascript/jQuery` using the `id` or `name` property of the component as the selector for the `id` attribute, instead of using the `config` property of the component.
 However, you may need to invoke the [destroy](https://plugins.krajee.com/file-input/plugin-methods#destroy) method first.